XML124/CDRN-channel-estimation-IRS/README.md

 # CDRN-channel-estimation-IRS
-An implementation of our paper [Deep Residual Network Empowered Channel Estimation for IRS-Assisted Multi-User Communication Systems](https://arxiv.org/abs/2012.00241).
+An implementation of our paper [Deep Residual Network Empowered Channel Estimation for IRS-Assisted Multi-User Communication Systems](https://arxiv.org/abs/2012.00241) (accepted by IEEE Trans.
+Wireless Commun., doi: 10.1109/TWC.2021.3100148).

 For more information, you can visit the [Home Page](https://cliuwcom.weebly.com/) of the first author.

+Also, there is another similar work of us: [Deep Residual Learning-Assisted Channel Estimation in Ambient Backscatter Communications](https://ieeexplore.ieee.org/document/9222226) (published at IEEE Wireless Commun.
+Lett.).

 # Installation
 Please follow the instructions of keras.